SankalpKothari0904/Parallel-Programming-Constructs/OpenMP/Directives.md

     }
 }
 ```
-In this example, there are closely nested directives: `parallel`, `for`, and `task` directives are nested within each other.
+In this example, there are closely nested directives: `PARALLEL`, `FOR`, and `TASK` directives are nested within each other.
 Each nested directive introduces a new level of parallelism, allowing the program to exploit different levels of concurrency.

 Closely nested directives can provide fine-grained control over parallel execution and enable developers to express complex parallel patterns and algorithms.
 However, they also require careful consideration to ensure correctness and avoid performance overhead due to excessive parallelization or synchronization.
 Improperly nested directives can lead to race conditions, deadlocks, or inefficient parallel execution.
 Therefore, understanding and managing nested directives effectively is essential for writing efficient and scalable parallel code with OpenMP.